 Nowadays, travelling has been the top activity of millenials and the later generation.
 Here in the Philippines, what interests most of us to wander are places outside Manila.
-But why most of us choose to skip Manila when exploring places? #DSMxBambike tour, gives you reasons to not skip Manila especially if it’s your first time here.
+But why most of us choose to skip Manila when exploring places?
+Don’t Skip Manila and Bambike Ecotours partnered to bring us #DSMxBambike tour which will give you reasons to not skip Manila especially if it’s your first time here.

 Don’t Skip Manila